DSCKGEC/cleanurge-mcu/README.md

 -   For IoT
     -   Embedded C/C++ language
-    -   Tune in to the IoT and electronics channel in our discord server and learn more - [link](https://dsck.ml/discord)
+    -   Tune in to the IoT and electronics channel in our discord server and learn more - [DSCK Discord](https://dsck.ml/discord)

 ### Installing